Serious Violence Duty Strategy - 3. Summary of the strategic needs assessment of violence

 In assessing each of the critical areas, the analysis has looked at locations that have a higher risk of violence and temporal factors, such as the times of greater and lesser offending, including the times of day, days of the week and seasonal trends through the year.
 The analysis has also looked at the profile of victims and offenders of violence, in order to understand the risks and opportunities for prevention.

-The table and graph below show the number of offences reported for violence with and without injury, domestic abuse flagged offences and sexual offences since 2018.
+The graph below shows the number of offences reported for violence with and without injury, domestic abuse flagged offences and sexual offences since 2021.

 Offence type